-When the first kit is included in the bs-system, the corresponding auxcat is searched for an entry describing a maincatalog with the name <maincatname> (see the MAINCAT command).
-If the entry exists, but has an incorrect size, it will be removed from the auxcat.
-If the entry does not exist, it will be created with the size specified by the maincat-command.
+When the first kit is included in the bs-system, the monitor searches in the corresponding auxcat for an entry describing a maincatalog with the name <maincatname> (see the MAINCAT command).
+If the entry exists, but the size or no of keys of the catalog has been changed (by use of the MAINCAT command) it will be removed from the auxcat.
+If the entry does not exist, it will be created with the size (and no of keys) specified by the maincat-command.
 This entry will be connected as the main catalog.